RT-LOC/docs/docs/distancing/getting_started.md

 ## Data collection: Mobile app

 ::: warning
-Currently Mobile app is only available on Android devices. iOS support will be released in the future
+Currently Mobile app is only available on Android devices. iOS support is planned to be released in the future
 :::

 You can connect your tag to our Mobile app to: